pivotal/docs-tap/getting-started/spring-apps/spring-native-images.hbs.md

 # Run Spring Boot apps on Tanzu Application Platform as GraalVM native images

-This topic guides you through configuring Tanzu Application Platform to compile your Spring Boot application into a native executable, running that native executable on the platform, and enabling Application Live View for your application.
+This topic guides you through configuring Tanzu Application Platform to compile your Spring Boot application into a native executable file, running that native executable file on the platform, and enabling Application Live View for your application.
 <!-- get reviewed -->